samsheff/sandblaster/README.md

 The runner intentionally refuses to run unless `uname` reports Linux on `x86_64`/`amd64`.
-The smoke commands avoid `-0` null-page mode and do not need root; scans that use `-0` still need the same privileges as the reference sandsifter injector.
+The smoke commands avoid `-0` null-page mode and do not need root; scans that use `-0` still need low-level execution privileges.

 ## Testing x86 Linux from macOS/arm